-If you answered 'yes' to any of those questions, you are encouraged to contribute to this article collection (special issue) of Sustainable Earth: ISSN: 2520-8748, Editors-in-Chief: Peter Newman, Curtin University, Australia & Xiaoling Zhang, City University of Hong Kong, Hong Kong, published by Springer Nature, https://sustainableearth.biomedcentral.com/about
+If you answered 'maybe' or 'yes' to any of those questions, you are encouraged to contribute to this article collection (special issue) of Sustainable Earth: ISSN: 2520-8748, Editors-in-Chief: Peter Newman, Curtin University, Australia & Xiaoling Zhang, City University of Hong Kong, published by Springer Nature, https://sustainableearth.biomedcentral.com/about

-This interdisciplinary article collection focuses on the intersection of several areas: experiential learning,sustainability, the Earth and ethics.
-They can be summed up in the sentence “the role of experience and ethics in learning about the Earth and about sustainability” or “how experience helps us to learn ethically about sustainability”.
-Articles should tackle all areas, with the main focus on the processing of experience of sustainability and Earth to turn it into learning.
+This interdisciplinary issue focuses on the intersection of several areas: experiential learning,sustainability, the Earth and if relevant, ethics.
+They can be summed up in the sentence “the role of experience (and ethics) in learning about the Earth and about sustainability” or “how experience helps us to learn (about) sustainability”.
+Articles should tackle both areas - learning and sustainability, with the main focus on the processing of experience of sustainability and Earth to turn it into learning.

 It may be approached from several angles or perspectives, with the areas intersecting in several ways, including (but not limited to):

 Processing experience of the Earth and sustainability to turn it into learning

 Experience and the learning (or education) of sustainability